aaronbloomfield/pdr/cs2150/index.md

 |42| Dec&nbsp;7  | Monday    | [Lab 12: Objective C][12] ([md][32])| [12: Memory][92], [13: Esoteric PLs][93], [Course conclusion][94] | |
 |  | Dec&nbsp;9  | Wednesday | | Final exam review session | |
 |  | Dec&nbsp;11 | Friday    | Final exam from 9:00-noon in Gilmer 130| Final exam from 9:00-noon in Gilmer 130 | |

+On Wednesday, Ocrober 7th, Mark Floryan covered class, and the lecture was not recorded.
+What is posted instead are the lectures from last semester (spring 2015) that covered the same material.
+Because the two semesters were slightly out of sync with each other, the material was covered across two lectures: [05-trees-3-spring-2015](https://collab.itc.virginia.edu/access/content/group/415219f8-1a72-4ade-a753-b37ec6aecb61/lectures/05-trees-3-spring-2015/05-trees-3.htm), starting at 33:37, and [05-trees-4-spring-2015](https://collab.itc.virginia.edu/access/content/group/415219f8-1a72-4ade-a753-b37ec6aecb61/lectures/05-trees-4-spring-2015/05-trees-4.htm), ending at 30:57.
+Because of a difference in the verions of the slide software, the slide numbers won't match up.

 ------------------------------------------------------------